raspibolt/raspibolt/raspibolt/raspibolt_50_mainnet.md

 * create an invoice:
  `$ lncli addinvoice [AMOUNT_IN_SATOSHIS]`

-* check the paid payments
+* check the payments that you sent:
  `$ lncli listpayments`